 We have also seen a significant increase in voice traffic over our network.
 Colt has a high capacity voice backbone benefiting from our wholly owned fibre network – and our network has significant spare capacity and the ability to increase it quickly.
 We are seeing high traffic at voice interconnection points across Europe and are working with our partners to manage this.
 We have been able to re-route traffic or increase capacity to mitigate new peaks in demand and are proactively adding capacity for countries where we perceive there to be an imminent increase in traffic.

 Number porting is operating business as usual in most countries, with restrictions in Portugal for the small number of cases where civil works are required.

-Most of our offices remain open only for those employees unable to work remotely, with increased cleaning and health and safety measures implemented.
 Any return for the rest of our employees will be carefully planned and managed.
-We have also implemented guidelines for Colt employees and partners required to visit customer or third party sites.
+We have also implemented guidelines for Colt employees and partners required to visit customer or third-party sites.

-- We ask all visitors to Colt offices to follow World Health Organisation hygiene practices and to consider the need for face to face meetings.
+- For those who are required to visit Colt sites, we ask all visitors follow World Health Organisation hygiene practices and to consider the need for face to face meetings.

 - Access to Colt sites is subject to local government restrictions and guidance